DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

     - The node receives the repository data from the previous node.
     - The node uses the LangGraph logic (prompting, LLM calls, or other steps) to create architecture documentation.
 The input into the LLM calls will be the `{"ingested_repository: string, "technologies": [strings]}` from the previous step, as retrieved from the long-term storage in the mongoDB `CodeAnalysis` collection.
-    - Upon completion, the node updates the **CodeAnalysis** record’s `architecture_documentation` with the final documentation in markdown format and saves it into the long-term storage in the mongoDB `CodeAnalysis` collection.
+    - Upon completion, the node updates the **CodeAnalysis** record's `architecture_documentation` with the final documentation in markdown format and saves it into the long-term storage in the mongoDB `CodeAnalysis` collection.
     - The node sets the **CodeAnalysis** `status` to `"COMPLETED"`.
 - **Dependencies / Related Stories**: